Perception: Perception as direct perception (Gibson)

-Cognitive theories of perception assume there is a poverty of stimulus.
+Cognitive theories of perception assume there is a poverty of the stimulus.
 This is the claim that sensations, by themselves, are unable to provide a unique description of the world.
 Sensations require 'enriching', which is the role of the mental model.

-The perceptual ecology approach was introduced by James J. Gibson, who rejected the assumption of a poverty of stimulus and the idea that perception is based upon sensations.
+The perceptual ecology approach was introduced by professor James J. Gibson, who rejected the assumption of a poverty of stimulus and the idea that perception is based upon sensations.
 Instead, Gibson investigated what information is actually presented to the perceptual systems.
 His theory "assumes the existence of stable, unbounded, and permanent stimulus-information in the ambient optic array.
 And it supposes that the visual system can explore and detect this information.
 The theory is information-based, not sensation-based."
 He and the psychologists who work within this paradigm detailed how the world could be specified to a mobile, exploring organism via the lawful projection of information about the world into energy arrays.
 "Specification" would be a 1:1 mapping of some aspect of the world into a perceptual array.
 Given such a mapping, no enrichment is required and perception is direct.